Queen Elizabeth II’s coffin takes long road through Scotland

 King Charles III and his Queen Consort Camilla will travel Monday to Edinburgh to join another solemn procession that takes the queen’s coffin to St. Giles Cathedral on the city’s Royal Mile.
 There the coffin will remain for 24 hours so the Scottish public can pay their respects before it is flown to London on Tuesday.

 The first village the cortege passed through was Ballater, where residents regard the royal family as neighbors.
-Hundreds of people watched in silence and some threw flowers in front of the hearse.
+Hundreds of people watched in silence.
+Some threw flowers in front of the hearse.

 “She meant such a lot to people in this area.
 People were crying, it was amazing to see,” said Victoria Pacheco, a guest house manager.

-In each Scottish town and village, the entourage was met with muted scenes of respect.
+In each Scottish town and village, the entourage was met with respect.
 People stood mostly in silence; some clapped politely, others pointed their phone cameras at the passing cars.
 In Aberdeenshire, farmers lined the route with an honor guard of tractors.

 Along the route, the cortege passed through locations laden with House of Windsor history.
 Those included Dyce, where in 1975 the queen formally opened the U.K.’s first North Sea oil pipeline, and Fife, near St. Andrews University, where her grandson Prince William, now the Prince of Wales, studied and met his future wife, Catherine.

-Sunday’s solemn drive came as the queen’s eldest son was formally proclaimed the new monarch — King Charles III — in the rest of the nations of the United Kingdom: Scotland, Wales and Northern Ireland.
+Sunday’s solemn drive came as the queen’s eldest son was formally proclaimed the new monarch — King Charles III — in the rest of the United Kingdom: Scotland, Wales and Northern Ireland.
 It came a day after a pomp-filled accession ceremony in England.

 “I am deeply aware of this great inheritance and of the duties and heavy responsibilities of sovereignty, which have now passed to me,” Charles said Saturday.